Slow internet? Tips to increase speed during coronavirus social distancing

 He said, "If you're at home and have an important video conference call or meeting to jump on, tell your kids to get off the Wi-Fi network."

-He also says if you think there's an issue with you're internet performance you can check.
+He also says if you think there's an issue with your internet performance you can check.

 "You can go to Google and type in, 'What's my internet speed' and Google will bring up a speed checker."